 The original composition of the rock, together with the temperature and pressure to which it is subjected, determines what kind of metamorphic rock will form.

-1. Which is older – the granite or the slate?
+1. Which is older – the granite or the shale?

 2. How many millions of years older?

-3. What is the distance from the sign to the nearest point of the very large flat rock bed behind the sign?
+3. What is the distance from the sign to the granite boulders behind you?

-Feel free to post pictures of the magnificent views, the granite, or the masses of slate, but do not post any pictures that will help provide answers to the above!
+Feel free to post pictures of the magnificent views, the granite, or the masses of shale, but do not post any pictures that will help provide answers to the above!